 Each abstract will be considered, and authors will be notified if their presentation has been accepted.
 Note that oral presentations might not be available to all participants due to time restrictions.
 Furthermore, you are asked to kindly select three to five keywords that will help us categorize your presentation.

-When sending your abstract, please use the template (link to abstract template).
-Please indicate whether you prefer present a poster or give a talk.
+When sending your abstract, please use the template.
+Please indicate whether you prefer to present a poster or give a talk.

 Oral presentations are restricted to 12 min followed by 3 min of discussion.
 The first half of each oral presentation should be a general introduction, in the second part, the focus should be on the research of the individual person.